Germany–Ireland relations

-Germany and the Republic of Ireland are members of the European Union.
-Relations between the two countries have described, in 2011 by Ruairí Quinn, then Irish Minister for Education: "Ireland and Germany have enjoyed an excellent long-standing political and economic relationship, and culture, mutual trust and common values have always been at the core of our relations", going to on add further that "When the first hydro-electric Shannon scheme was established, it was a very deliberate decision, a very cultural assertion of separation from London, to invite Siemens to provide technical assistance."
+Germany and Ireland are both members of the European Union and the Eurozone.
+Relations between the two countries have been described, in 2011 by Ruairí Quinn, then Irish Minister for Education: "Ireland and Germany have enjoyed an excellent long-standing political and economic relationship, and culture, mutual trust and common values have always been at the core of our relations", going to on add further that "When the first hydro-electric Shannon scheme was established, it was a very deliberate decision, a very cultural assertion of separation from London, to invite Siemens to provide technical assistance."

 History

 The Christian missionary activity of Irish monks independent of Rome between the 6th and 8th centuries is called the Hiberno-Scottish mission.
 This also strongly influenced the German-speaking areas.
 Columbanus of Luxeuil and St. Gallus, for example, were active in the Lake Constance region.
 Saint Kilian is said to have preached in Würzburg and the surrounding area.
 (The German-Irish Society of Würzburg has existed there since 1986.)
 Virgil of Salzburg, on the other hand, was active as a bishop in Salzburg.
 The second phase of the Iro-Scottish missionary work was closely connected with the Irish work in the Benedictine Scottish monasteries.
 Their origin went back to the Irish Marianus Scotus, who appeared with companions in Regensburg in 1070 and founded an ascetic monastic community, from which several monasteries were founded.
-Due to the relatively large geographical distance, German-Irish relations were also later often concentrated on important individuals.
-For example, the commander-in-chief of the imperial forces in the Thirty Years' War, Wallenstein, was assassinated in 1634 in Eger by the Irish captain Walter Deveroux.
-In all, quite a few Irish soldiers fought in the German theaters of war of that period.
+The relatively large geographical distance caused German-Irish relations to be also later often concentrated on important individuals.
+For example, the commander-in-chief of the imperial forces in the Thirty Years' War, Albrecht von Wallenstein, was assassinated in 1634 in Eger by the Irish captain Walter Deveroux.
+In all, quite a few Irish soldiers fought in the German theatres of war of that period.

 In later warfare during the Jacobite uprisings, the German-born army commander Friedrich von Schomberg fell in the Battle of the Boyne in eastern Ireland in 1690.
 The German Richard Cassels (1690-1751) worked as a successful architect in Ireland, while the Dublin-born William Thomas Mulvany (1806-1885) earned great merit in the Industrialisation of the Ruhr.

 Lola Montez (real name Elizabeth Rosanna Gilbert, born in Grange, Ireland) became the "catalyst" of the 1848 revolution in Bavaria through her relationship with King Ludwig I of Bavaria.
 In the 19th century, Celtic studies established itself as a scientific discipline in the German-speaking world.
 This also influenced the awakening of Irish national consciousness at a time when the country was part of the United Kingdom of Great Britain and Ireland.
-There were repeated protests and uprisings against British rule during this period.
+There were repeated protests and uprisings against British rule during the period.